-I’ll tell you a story: One time, I was visiting a successful CEO of a company that was making about $20 million – $30 million per year on average.
+One time, I was visiting a successful CEO of a company that was making about $20 million to $30 million per year on average.
 I couldn’t believe my eyes when I saw that he was mowing his lawn.

 That tells me that this CEO does not value his time.
-He probably spent about two hours mowing his lawn.
+He probably spent about two hours mowing it.
 Couldn’t he have found a better way to invest his time or utilize his talents?
 Of course, I gave him a hard time about it.

 ROTI Includes Family Time

 You want to focus on buying assets, not liabilities, but you also want to set aside time for family and other things that are important to you.
 Rich people think in terms of Return on Investment (ROI) but we also think in terms of our Return on Time Invested (ROTI).
 If we’re going to spend our valuable time doing something, we want to know what our return will be.

 I know that if I spend two hours watching a movie, that movie is costing me much more than the ticket price.
 That movie is costing me thousands of dollars if not tens of thousands of dollars.
 I love watching movies, don’t get me wrong, but it’s always going to be an expensive movie.